elasticio/salesforce-component/README.md

 * **Object** - Input field where you should select the type of object which updates you want to get.
 E.g. `Account`

 ### Subscribe to platform events (REALTIME FLOWS ONLY)
-This trigger will subscribe for any platform Event using Salesforce API streaming.
+This trigger will subscribe for any platform Event using Salesforce streaming API.

 #### Input field description
 * **Event object name** - Input field where you should select the type of platform event which you want to subscribe E.g. `My platform event`